blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/QOwnNotes+.md

 	- Evolution of an individual being describes and continues the evolution of the species
 	- Similarly, applied to memetics, the evolution of a person describes and continues the evolution of the society
 	- As I'd say: growth shapes mindset, and mindset shapes outlook, and outlook shapes society

+- Binding of Morality
+	- Morality is motivated by "categorical imperatives" and "hypothetical imperatives"